linusha/twitter-sentiment-2020-election/data_transformation.md

 Deletes tweets from a file that do not fulfill the following criteria:

 - language is en in the twint collumn
-- language is not detected as english by `langdetect`
 - tweet was not made on 03.11 in mainland USA time
-    - tweets scraped by twint are for GMT+0
+    - tweets scraped by twint are for GMT+0 (so GMT+0 the complete day is scraped) but GMT+1 is the time displayed
-    - we want to keep tweets made between 03.11 05:00 GMT and 04.11 08:00 GMT
+    - we want to keep tweets made between 03.11 04:00 GMT+1 and 04.11 07:00 GMT+1

 For tweets that remain in the sample the following columns are omitted: